Chinese fortune telling: Risks

 Ending up as an official doesn't mean that those fortune tellers could all enjoy a wonderful life like Yuan's family.
 The Jesuits, who played an important role in reforming the calendars, took more responsibility after they were acknowledged by the Ming government.
 Since they became officials, it was their responsibility to divine when the auspicious days were for a specific task.
 Unfortunately, due to the popularity of divination in China, the Jesuits needed to do the calculation very often, and they did not fully understand this culture.
 Furthermore, when fortune tellers became officials they also encountered attacks from other officials.
 One sardonic example was that the Jesuits, as specialists in astrology, were impeached by a Chinese scholar because of an inappropriate date they chose for a prince's funeral.

 Taboos

 Among many fortune telling methods, one of them, Tianshi Dao Order ("天师道") explicitly limited its usage at their early period.
 Tianshi Dao's precepts warn Tianshi Dao Taoists that they should not divine for construction, using astrology, and divine for others, not even practice divining.
 These precepts were possibly written in the third century, and the purpose of the precepts was to distinguish the Tianshidao Taoists from other Taoist practitioners who also knew techniques of divination.
-The reason behinds the precepts was that divination was not crucial for Tianshidao at the primary stage, and this technique just served to establish Tianshidao's ritual framework.
+The reason behind the precepts was that divination was not crucial for Tianshidao at the primary stage, and this technique just served to establish Tianshidao's ritual framework.